Skip to main content

 No single simple test currently exists that can detect all enzyme variants.

-This test was developed, and its performance characteristics determined, by LabCorp.
+This test was developed, and its performance characteristics determined, by Labcorp.
 It has not been cleared or approved by the Food and Drug Administration.

 Custom Additional Information

-The degree of serum or plasma cholinesterase inhibition produced by dibucaine is under genetic control.
+The degree of cholinesterase inhibition produced by dibucaine is under genetic control.
 Sensitivity to succinyl choline is dependent upon at least four allelic genes.
 The total quantitative cholinesterase determination may not be reliable in detecting sensitivity to succinyl choline as variant enzymes exhibit qualitative and quantitative differences in substrate specificity.

 Specimen Requirements